DevCPProcessor/stable_tokens_system/README.md

   }
 ```

-Authorized addresses ("standard" authorization) may call `setOraclePercent` function within Main.sol in order to specify the portion of fee inside PersonalConversion.sol that should go to oracle:
+Authorized addresses ("standard" authorization) may call `setOraclePercent` function within Main.sol in order to specify the portion of fee inside PersonalEthConversion.sol that should go to oracle:
 ```
   function setOraclePercent(uint256 _oraclePercent) public onlyAuthorized {
     oraclePercent = _oraclePercent;